nagylzs/dropzone-backup-server/README.md

 There is a single public API for this server.
 You can POST or PUT multiple files in a single multipart/form-data request.
 Users should be authenticated with `Username` and `Password` headers.

+## Users and directories

+The password file (specified with `--passwdfile` ) is a simple  text file.
+Any line starting with the `#` character is a comment and it is ignored.
+The other rows have this format:

+    username:upload_dir_prefix:permission_flags:password_hash

+Where:

+* username must be identifier-like and it is case insensitive
+* upload_dir_prefix is a relative or absolute path of the directory that will store the files for the user
+* permission_flags must contain a single character capital `W` - it is reserved for future use.
+* password_hash is the salted hashed password of the user

+When upload_dir_prefix starts with `/`, then it represents an absolute path.
+Otherwise the path is relative to the base upload directory, which is specified by the `--upload-base-dir` option.